TON-42/new_vite_frontend/README.md

 - **Tailwind CSS**: Utility-first CSS framework.
 - **Storybook**: UI component explorer.

+## SDK: (@tma.js/skd)[https://www.npmjs.com/package/@tma.js/sdk]

+For interacting with the Telegram Web App, there are two SDK options available:

+1. **Official SDK**: Provided by Telegram and available at [Telegram Web Apps](https://core.telegram.org/bots/webapps#initializing-mini-apps).
+This SDK is a simple JavaScript file that can be included in your project from [telegram-web-app.js](https://telegram.org/js/telegram-web-app.js).

+2. **Community-Driven SDK**: An alternative, community-driven SDK is available at [Telegram-Mini-Apps/tma.js](https://github.com/Telegram-Mini-Apps/tma.js).
+This SDK addresses several issues with the official SDK, such as unproductive package format, lack of public review, use of vanilla JavaScript, potential security issues, mixed code quality, and more.
+It is written in TypeScript and provides modern development conveniences.

+### Motivation for Choosing the Community-Driven SDK

+The community-driven SDK, `@tma.js`, offers several advantages over the official Telegram SDK, making it a preferred choice for this project.
+The `@tma.js` SDK addresses various shortcomings of the official SDK:

+- **Modern Package Formats**: Available in CommonJS (CJS), ECMAScript Modules (ESM), and IIFE formats.
+- **Public Review and Contributions**: Hosted on GitHub, allowing developers to track changes and contribute.
+- **TypeScript Support**: Written in TypeScript for better type definitions and development experience.
+- **Security Enhancements**: Does not disable security mechanisms by default.
+- **Consistent Code Quality**: Follows well-established coding standards and includes comprehensive documentation.
+- **Optimized Bundle Size**: Built using Vite, ensuring a production-ready, minified bundle.
+- **Component State Management**: Ensures consistent component states across application reloads.
+- **Configurable Features**: Allows developers to configure CSS variables and log behaviors.
+- **Asynchronous Initialization**: Provides control over the initialization process.

+For more details on the motivation behind `@tma.js`, please refer to the [motivation document](https://github.com/Telegram-Mini-Apps/tma.js#motivation).

 ## Contributing

 At this moment, we are not accepting external contributions.
 For feedback or to report issues, please contact us at [contact@chatpay.app](mailto:contact@chatpay.app) or open an issue on GitHub.